-Iceland comprises six constituencies: the Northwest, Northeast, South and Southwest constituencies, Reykjavík North and Reykjavík South.
+Iceland comprises of six constituencies: the Northwest, Northeast, South and Southwest constituencies, Reykjavík North and Reykjavík South.

 Each constituency has at least six constituency seats in parliament.
-Constituency seats are allocated to candidacies in the basis of the result of the election in the constituency in accord with the d'Hondt principle.
+Constituency seats are allocated to candidacies on the basis of a result of the election in the constituency in accord with the d'Hondt principle.
+Constituency seats are 54.
 The additional nine "equalisation" seats are allocated to parties so that representation in parliament will approximate as closely as possible the result of the nationwide vote.
 Equalisation seats are only allocated to parties which have received at least 5% of valid votes.

 The constituency boundaries are decided by law; however, the national electoral committee may be authorised to draw the boundaries in Reykjavík and the vicinity.
 Following each election to Althingi, if the number of registered voters represented by each parliamentary seat, including equalisation seats, in any constituency is less than half that of those in another constituency, the national electoral committee must adjust the number of parliamentary seats in the constituencies to reduce this difference.
 This provision was applied in 2003, when the national electoral committee determined that one constituency seat should be transferred from the Northwest constituency to the Southwest for the following election in 2007.
-Numbers of constituency seats were again revised after the general election of 2009: the Southwest consistency now has eleven seats, the Northwest seven, and the others nine.
+Numbers of constituency seats were again revised after the general election of 2009 as one seat was moved from the Northwest constituency to the Southwest constituency.
 Alterations to constituency boundaries and arrangements for allocation of parliamentary seats determined by law require a two-thirds majority in Althingi.
-The first general election under this consistency system was in 2003.
+The first general election under this constituency system was in 2003.
 Prior to that time Iceland had comprised eight constituencies, under legislation from 1959.

-At the general election of April 2009, 85.1% of the electorate voted.
+At the general election of October 2017, 81.2% of the electorate voted.

-The opening of parliament normally takes place on 1 October each year.
+The opening of parliament takes place the second Tuesday in September each year.

-It commences with a religious service in Reykjavík Cathedral attended by the Members, who then process to Parliament House.
 Each general election is followed by a brief summer session of Althingi.